s-shahpouri/job-market-analysis/README.md

 ####   🔹 Method B: Using the Jupyter Notebook Web Interface

-> Launch the notebook using this command:
+> I- Launch the notebook using this command:

 ```bash
 # Run from terminal
 jupyter notebook scraper.ipynb
 ```
-> Open the file `Scraper.ipynb` through the browser.
+> II- Open the file `Scraper.ipynb` through the browser.

-> Select the correct environment kernel.
+> III- Select the correct environment kernel.
 See the <a href="EnvSetupGuide.pdf" target="_blank">setup-guide</a> to activate enviroment in Jupyter.

-> Run the script.
+> IV- Run the script.

 This code scrape job listings from Naukri.com.
 And output `data_scientist_jobs.csv` will be created with raw job listings.